Jackett/Jackett/README.md

   You can pass various options when running via the command line, see --help for details.

-* __Unable to  connect to certain trackers on Linux__
+* __Unable to  connect to trackers with invalid SSL certificates__

-  Try running with the "--SSLFix true" if you are on Redhat/Fedora/NNS based libcurl.
-If the tracker is currently configured try removing it and adding it again.
-Alternatively try running with a different client via --UseClient (Warning: safecurl just executes curl and your details may be seen from the process list).
-You can also try running with the "--IgnoreSslErrors true" option which is useful if the site has an invalid SSL certificate.
+  You can disable certificate validation using the `--IgnoreSslErrors true` option but it's not recommended to use it as it enables Man-in-the-middle attacks on your connections.

 *  __Enable logging__